-Former LSU football player Drake Davis arrested again after fight with his girlfriend
+After new arrest, former LSU football player Drake Davis may lose probation

 Latest Weather Blog

-Former LSU football player Drake Davis arrested again after fight with his girlfriend
+After new arrest, former LSU football player Drake Davis may lose probation

 Deputies say the arrest happened around 3:30 a.m. after they were dispatched to investigate a domestic disturbance at 10201 Park Rowe Ave.
-A witness on the scene claimed that Davis and the victim, Davis's girlfriend, had gotten into an argument that turned physical.
+A witness on the scene claimed that Davis and the victim, Davis' girlfriend, had gotten into an argument that turned physical.
 The witness showed deputies a cell phone video they had taken of the incident.

 According to the arrest report the victim at first claimed that nothing occurred between her and Davis, but after deputies informed her that they received a video from a witness, she admitted that Davis grabbed her by her arms and pushed her after he discovered that she was communicating with another man.